Fire Blight Management in Montana Orchards

 Ways to reduce risk

-Watch the cougarblight model for information on high risk events.
-In addition, avoid any sprinkler irrigation.
-Even drip irrigation can be avoided during bloom and petal fall with little consequence to fruit production.
+Watch the Cougar Blight Model for information on high risk events.
+Avoid sprinkler irrigation.
+Even drip irrigation can be paused during bloom and petal fall with little consequence to fruit production.

-The use of the products listed in the WSU guide, are applicable to Montana growers, with the possible exception of early lime sulfur and oil treatments to thin blossoms.
-This is not always necessary in Montana where frost can provide this service, however, later and lingering "rat-tail" blossoms may be thinned with lime sulfur to reduce the risk of infection in cultivars with such tendencies.
-As with any chemical growers should confirm the product is labeled for use in Montana and follow the label carefully.
+The use of the products listed in the WSU guide are applicable to Montana growers, with the possible exception of early lime sulfur and oil treatments to thin blossoms.
+This is not always necessary in Montana, where frost can provide this service.
+However, later and lingering "rat-tail" blossoms may be thinned with lime sulfur to reduce the risk of infection in cultivars with such tendencies.
+As with any chemical, growers should confirm the product is labeled for use in Montana and follow the instructions carefully.

-Regardless of age or management approach, timing is crucial to the success of antibiotic and biological sprays to control fire blight.
-According to the Crop Protection Guide for Fruit Trees in Washington, sprays should be applied with in a 24 hour period prior to a wetting event during a high risk period.
-The cougarblight model, helps growers time sprays appropriately based on forecasted heat and humidity and their risk based on the presence of fire blight in the area.
-In addition, this chemical cost calculator for products labeled in Montana, can help growers weigh their risks and fire blight management options against the cost of spraying controls.
+Regardless of tree age or disease management approach, spray timing is crucial to the success of antibiotic and biological sprays to control fire blight.
+According to the Crop Protection Guide for Fruit Trees in Washington, sprays should be applied within a 24-hour period prior to a wetting event during a high-risk period.
+The Cougar Blight Model helps growers with appropriate spray timing based on forecasted heat and humidity and infection risk based on the presence of fire blight in the area.
+This chemical cost calculator for products labeled in Montana can help growers weigh their risks and fire blight management options against the cost of various spray options.

-As with any pest management program it is important to take a multi-faceted approach and not rely solely on chemicals to manage a pest.
+As with any pest or disease management program, it is important to take an integrated approach.
 While planting resistant rootstocks and cultivars is a good foundation, identifying infection early and aggressively pruning out infected plant material is an important factor in reducing risk during infection periods and can reduce the need for using sprays.
-"Dealing with fire blight once it is in the orchard" provides helpful tips on how to scout for fire blight, effective pruning techniques and what to do with infected material.
-In addition, Growing Produce’s article titled “Integrating Control Methods to Tackle Fire Blight” provides several helpful tips on how to maximize the benefits of available management options to control fire blight.
+In addition, Growing Produce’s article titled "Integrating Control Methods to Tackle Fire Blight" provides several helpful tips on how to maximize the benefits of available management options to control fire blight.